yegekucuk/keras-xor-problem/README.md

 This is a simple model to solve XOR problem with using Artificial Neural Networks and Multi-layer network approach.

 ## Use
-Run test.py to see the results.<br>
+Run test.py to see the results on terminal.<br>
+Run main.py to see the results on GUI.<br>
 <br>
 Put the inputs like:<br>
 number number<br>